 - The distance from the valve to the shower head is too close.

-- There is more than a 90 degree angle in the plumbing.
+- There is more than one 90 degree elbow in the plumbing for the tub spout.

 - The shower valve was plumbed with something other than copper or galvanized pipe that has a smaller than normal inside diameter (PEX 90 degree fittings for instance).